 Peter Toth (2013, BA, History) joins us for Nonprofit Week.
 Peter serves as an Innovation Consultant at Foresight Design Initiative.
 Read on to learn about his current role and career path.

 Peter’s interest in sustainability-related nonprofit work drew him to the Chicago-based Foresight Design Initiative.

-Describe your role with the Public Allies.
+Describe your role with Foresight Design Initiative.
 What drew you to the organization and how long have you worked in your role?

 What is your work and education background?

 I majored in History and minored in Chemistry at Northwestern.
 While in college, in addition to my time at Foresight, I interned for about four months at the Center for Neighborhood Technology, another sustainability-focused nonprofit in Chicago.

 One of the aspects that I like most about Foresight is that there is no really typical workday.
 As with all jobs, a fair amount of time is spent crafting emails, making phone calls, and participating in staff meetings.
 Sometimes I might spend a couple of days in a row doing research and translating my findings into a diagram.
 Other weeks may be filled with primary research interviews or events.
 Because we have a very flexible approach, no two phases of a project, let alone the projects themselves, look entirely the same.

 What does an entry level role look like and entail?

 Because we currently have only four staff members, Foresight has a relatively flat hierarchy, and we tend to be flexible with project assignments.
 Although I am the least-experienced member, I have been the lead on my main project for almost my entire time at Foresight.
 I’m responsible for some everyday administrative tasks, such as bookkeeping, but for the most part I have a high level of responsibility and input on project work.